tp56/nwsl-archetypes/README.md

 To use:

-1) import cleaned data files as rds files, then put as header in Rmarkdown document
+1) import cleaned data files as rds files (already done for 2023 and 2024), then put as header in Rmarkdown document
 2) run nwsl24 Rmarkdown document